ShoYamanishi/Voxcell/README.md

 **NOTE:**

-The 3D duck model is removed from this repo as its license prohibits distribution of in any readable forms.
+The 3D model duck is removed from this repo, as its license prohibits distribution in any readable form.

-The 3D cow model is provided by [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/) under CC0.
+The 3D model cow is provided by [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/) under CC0.
 1.0.

 ## Technical Stuff

 ### Depth Peeling in Metal
-The volume sampling is done by a technique called 'depth peeling' In OpenGL it is implemented using two Z-buffers alternatingly, which enable a function 'closest object but that is further than X' per pixel.
+The volume sampling is done by a technique called 'depth peeling'.
+In OpenGL it is implemented using two Z-buffers alternatingly, which enable a function 'closest object but that muss be further than X' per pixel.
 This can not be implemented in Metal.
 However Metal has a nice ray-intersector, which can be used for depth peeling.
 Please see
 [VolumeSampler/DepthPeeler.swift](Voxcell/Voxcell/VolumeSampler/DepthPeeler.swift) and
 [VolumeSampler/DepthPeelerShaders.metal](Voxcell/Voxcell/VolumeSampler/DepthPeelerShaders.metal).